Breaking Down the Chargeback Process: A Step-By-Step Guide

 - Card Network: The card brands (Visa, Mastercard, etc.) that oversee the process.

 This matters because it will all take time, potentially extending the process across weeks (or even months) of time.
-Your money will be inaccessible until the claim is resolved.
+The funds being disputed will be inaccessible until the claim is resolved.
 In some cases, other parties may be taking up time you need to meet strict chargeback deadlines.

 The Chargeback Process: A Step-by-Step Guide